MOORE CONTEMPORARY

 20th February - 20th March 2021

-MOORE CONTEMPORARY is pleased to announce The End is Glorious if We Only Persevere by Elham Eshraghian-Haakansson is now on view.
+MOORE CONTEMPORARY is pleased to announce The End is Glorious if We Only Persevere by ELHAM ESHRAGHIAN-HAAKANSSON is now on view.

 Eshraghian-Haakansson graduated from UWA with first class honours in 2017 and is nearing completion of her master's by research.
 Her work has been selected for numerous national showings and has been recognised with early career awards.
 In 2018 she was awarded the Dr Harold Schenberg Art Fellowship associated with the Hatched Exhibition at PICA, and in 2019 was a finalist in the John Stringer Prize.
 In 2020 she was the overall winner of the Joondalup Invitation Art Prize.